By Rajasik Mukherjee and Sherin Sunny

-(Reuters) -Air New Zealand posted a smaller-than-expected drop in 2025 full-year profit on Thursday, but warned that ongoing engine maintenance issues and sluggish domestic demand would further pressure earnings in the current financial year.
+(Reuters) -Air New Zealand posted a smaller-than-expected drop in full-year profit on Thursday, but warned that ongoing engine maintenance issues and sluggish domestic demand would continue to pressure earnings in the current financial year.

-The airline cautioned that its first-half pre-tax earnings for fiscal 2026, ending December 31, 2025, would be flat to lower than the NZ$34 million ($20 million) reported in the prior six months, a sharp fall from NZ$155 million earned a year ago.
+The airline cautioned that its first-half pre-tax earnings for fiscal 2026, ending December 31, 2025, would be flat to lower than the NZ$34 million ($20 million) reported in the prior six months, and a sharp fall from NZ$155 million earned a year earlier.

-CEO Greg Foran said unforeseen delays in essential engine maintenance forced the grounding of the 11 aircraft in the flag carrier's Airbus neo and Boeing 787 Dreamliner fleets.
+Chief Executive Greg Foran said unforeseen delays in essential engine maintenance forced the grounding of 11 aircraft in the carrier's Airbus neo and Boeing 787 Dreamliner fleets.

-The airline received NZ$129 million in compensation from the engine manufacturers, but estimated that pre-tax profits could have been NZ$165 million higher if operations had run as scheduled, the CEO said.
+Air New Zealand received NZ$129 million in compensation from the engine manufacturers, but estimated that pre-tax profit could have been NZ$165 million higher if operations had run as scheduled, the CEO said.

 Foran will step down as CEO in October, with insider Nikhil Ravishankar named as his successor last month.

-For the year ended June 30, earnings before tax came in at NZ$189 million, topping Visible Alpha consensus estimate of NZ$178.6 million but below last year's NZ$222 million.
+For the year ended June 30, the airline posted earnings before tax of NZ$189 million, topping a Visible Alpha consensus estimate of NZ$178.6 million, but below last year's NZ$222 million.

-It was the carrier's weakest earnings in 13 years, excluding pandemic-era losses between 2020 and 2023, per a Reuters calculation based on data compiled by LSEG.
+That, however, marked its weakest earnings in 13 years, excluding pandemic-driven losses between 2020 and 2023, per Reuters calculations based on data compiled by LSEG.

 Air New Zealand declared a final dividend of 1.25 New Zealand cents per share, unchanged from last year.